 When should I replace my mower blade?

-A mower blade should be replaced about every third to fourth season.
-But it really does depend on it’s condition, a mower blade that cuts a small mature yard will last longer.
-New yards usually have rocks, stones and debris that impacts the blade causing it to become dull and wear out quickly.
+A mower blade should be replaced about every third to the fourth season.
+But it really does depend on its condition, a mower blade that cuts a small mature yard will last longer.
+New yards usually have rocks, stones, and debris that impacts the blade causing it to become dull and wear out quickly.

 Blade wear – Check out the wear on this blade, this mower was having all kinds of cutting and bagging problems.
 A New blade solved all.

 How do I know if my mower blade needs to be sharpened?